‘This Is Us’: Milo Ventimiglia Praises Mandy Moore For Inspiring Jack Portrayal

 — EntertainmentTonight (@etnow) March 8, 2017

-This Is Us‘s season finale took viewers to year 1972, just around the time before Jack meets Rebecca.
+This Is Us‘s season finale will take viewers to year 1972, just around the time before Jack meets Rebecca.

 “It’s an episode that goes beyond the Jack and Rebecca that we know,” says Ventimiglia.

-Jack and Rebecca’s respective backstories made the encounter between them even more affecting.
+Jack and Rebecca’s respective backstories made the encounter between them even more effective.
 Milo Ventimiglia’s Jack, for his part, has just returned home from Vietnam only to feel unwelcome by his parents.
-Already showing signs of PTSD on account of his experiences in the war, Jack’s relationship with his father goes for the worse.
+Already showing signs of PTSD on account of his experiences in the war, Jack’s relationship with his father heads for the worst.

 Mandy Moore’s Rebecca, meanwhile, is pursuing a music career that’s not going anywhere while also being pressured into settling down with a husband.